Earendil-89/survivor-utilities/README.md

     Exhaustion, while exhausted the survivor will lose movement speed, maxed shove penalty and increased recoil, a screen effect is displayed (thanks to Silvers for the fog_volume and postprocess code).
 Exhaust can be cancelled with adrenaline, also if the survivor doesn’t move will recover faster.

 Requirements:
+    Dynamic Hooks with Detour support or SM 1.11
     Left 4 DHooks Direct